collegephysicsonline/Tutorial/Macbook-Python/Variables/README_variable.md

 *2023: Python continues to grow in popularity, being widely used in web development, data science, artificial intelligence, scientific computing, and more.*

-- **1989**: Guido van Rossum begins working on Python as a hobby project during the Christmas holidays.
-- **1991**: Python 0.9.0 is released, featuring classes, exception handling, functions, and the core data types: str, list, dict, etc.
-- **1994**: Python 1.0 is released, introducing new features like lambda, map, filter, and reduce.
-- **2000**: Python 2.0 is released, adding list comprehensions, garbage collection, and support for Unicode.
-- **2001**: The Python Software Foundation (PSF) is formed to manage the development and promotion of Python.
-- **2008**: Python 3.0 is released, a major revision that is not backward-compatible with Python 2.x.
-It introduces many improvements, including better Unicode support and a more consistent standard library.
-- **2010**: Python 2.7 is released, the last major version of the Python 2.x series, with long-term support planned until 2020.
-- **2015**: Python 3.5 is released, introducing new features like async and await syntax for asynchronous programming.
-- **2018**: Python becomes the most popular introductory teaching language at top U.S. universities.
-- **2020**: Python 2.7 reaches its end of life, and Python 3.x becomes the only supported version.
-- **2021**: Python 3.9 is released, featuring new syntax features like the walrus operator and type hinting improvements.
-- **2023**: Python continues to grow in popularity, being widely used in web development, data science, artificial intelligence, scientific computing, and more.

-Python's journey from a hobby project to one of the most popular programming languages in the world is a testament to its simplicity, readability, and versatility.
-The language's community-driven development and adherence to "The Zen of Python" principles have ensured its continued success and relevance in the ever-evolving world of technology.
+*Python's journey from a hobby project to one of the most popular programming languages in the world is a testament to its simplicity, readability, and versatility.
+The language's community-driven development and adherence to "The Zen of Python" principles have ensured its continued success and relevance in the ever-evolving world of technology.*